chef/automate/components/automate-workflow-ctl/README.md

 The RSpec unit tests are in the spec directory.
-The specs in the spec/integration directory test the functionality of the commands, but all configuration is mocked so it can run in any envionment.
+The specs in the spec/integration directory test the functionality of the commands, but all configuration is mocked so it can run in any environment.

 ## Functional Tests